Keeping Your Faith in Hard Times

 Socially, build strong connections is essential.
 Promote healthy, nurturing relationships with your family and in your church.
 Why not join a small group ministry in your church?
 Here, you can connect, grow in your faith, and experience a sense of belonging.
 You also get an opportunity to reach out to others.

 With you faith at the center of your pursuit of life balance, you are more flexible to adapt to challenging situations.
 You will experience God's peace, and spiritual and personal growth, as you pass through tough times.
+This leads to balance in the aspects of your life in differing seasons.

 Focus Questions: What steps will you take to bring balance in your life as you pass through adverse situations?